amirghari/Game-Hub/README.md

 * **Extensive Game Database:** Game Hub fetches a vast repository of games, keeping you updated with the latest releases.
 * **Newest to Oldest Order:** Games are displayed in a chronological order, ensuring you discover the freshest titles first.
+* **Search and Sorting:** You can now search for games by name, filter by genre, sort by year published, Metacritic score, popularity, and more.

 **Technologies:**